Skip to Content

 © bartuccibeauty

 The flipped bob is a playful and stylish ’90s-inspired haircut.
 This chin-length bob features ends that are flipped outward, adding a fun twist to the classic bob.
+It’s a versatile style that can be worn sleek and polished or tousled and casual.

 19. Raver Buns